 It has actually been found that not moving, decreasing exercise, and avoiding stressing your knee can actually cause more damage.
 So, rest is not the way to go with knee arthritis (unless you are in the middle of a pain flare up).

 If you want more in-depth information on the meaning of pain, I highly recommend you go here.

-In order to take advantage of possible alternatives to knee replacement surgery, we have to take a look at all three of these aspects collectively.
+In order to take advantage of possible alternatives to knee replacement surgery, you have to take a look at all three of these aspects collectively.
 Each one is just as important as the other and are all vital pieces of the puzzle.

 - Fuel your body with the appropriate foods it needs.